Foxboro man accused of beating girlfriend with brass knuckles on Valentine's Day

-ATTLEBORO — A Foxboro man was arraigned Thursday on charges he beat his girlfriend with a pair of brass knuckles on Valentine’s Day.
+A Foxboro man was arraigned last Thursday on charges he beat his girlfriend with a pair of brass knuckles on Valentine’s Day.

 Val Postell, 21, 10 Fisher St., was ordered held without bail following his appearance in Attleboro District Court.
-He faces a dangerousness hearing March 16.
+He faced a dangerousness hearing March 16.

 Postell is accused of punching his girlfriend in the face and head with the brass knuckles at about 11:30 p.m.
 Feb.
 14 while they were in his car in Attleboro.
 He allegedly stole her cellphone and fled the area.